hunkeelin/redis-proxy/DOCUMENTATION.md

 ## Configurations
-Configurations are set during hte proxy startup.
-The proxy will grab the following environment if none are set it will use the default.
+Configurations are set during startup.
+The proxy will grab the following environment variables.
+If none are set it will use the default.

 ## Environment Variables
 * `REDISHOST`: The redis backing host.
 Default `localhost`